rjstacey/dot11-components/src/table/ColumnDropdown.md

 | dropdownWidth      | nummber | Width of the dropdown (optional).
 If not supplied the dropdown width depends on content.
 | anchorRef          | element | An element (position: relative) to anchor the dropdowns

-## Compoent store
+## Component store

-ColumnDropdown is connected to the redux store slice identified by `dataSet` and expects the store slice to provide the following:
+DataColumnHeader is connected to the redux store slice identified by `dataSet` and expects the store slice to provide the following:

 The selector `getSort(state, dataSet, dataKey)` from 'store/sort' is used to get the sort data for the table column.
 The action `setSort()` modifies the sort data.